karthickvelu90/aws-infra-test/README.md

 3. APIs of VPC, EKS are enabled in the account region.

 ## IAC Execution step:
-1. This code assumes the stack as "PROD".
+1. Create stack as "PROD" to consume the input params from "Pulumi-prod.yaml"
-2. Initialize the local virtual environment with dependencies. poetry is used to download dependencies.
+2. Initialize the local virtual environment with dependencies.
+Poetry is used to download dependencies.
 3. Run "Pulumi Preview" command to validate before execution.
 4. Once resource creation validated successfully, Run "Pulumi up" command to create required Infra components.